Group Leader Profiles

 homepage

-Electronic, Magnetic and Optical Properties of Novel Quantum Materials
+Optical, Electronic, and Magnetic Properties of Quantum Materials, Superconducting Electronics, and Advanced Materials

-Solid state physics, correlated electron systems, molecular quantum materials, magnetically frustrated systems, quantum spin liquids, topological materials, Dirac electrons, physics of low-dimensional solids, superconductivity, materials for quantum computers, electrodynamics of solids, infrared and THz optical measurements of solids, microwave spectroscopy, magneto-optics, ellipsometry, broad-band electron spin resonance
+Solid state physics, correlated electron systems, molecular quantum materials, magnetically frustrated systems, quantum spin liquids, topological materials, Dirac and Weyl electrons, physics of low-dimensional solids, superconductivity, materials for quantum computers, superconducting electronics, electrodynamics of solids, infrared and THz optical measurements of solids, microwave spectroscopy, magneto-optics, ellipsometry,

 Research Method and Area: